Jean Baptiste Alexandre Strolz: War of the First Coalition

 On 30 May 1796, two days before the official end of the armistice, Kléber ordered the crossing of the Rhine near Düsseldorf.
 When the crossing was carried out under intense enemy fire, Strolz was at Kleber's side in the first barge.
 In execution of the plan, Kléber made the first move, advancing south from Düsseldorf against the Württemberg wing of the Imperial Army of the Lower Rhine.
 On 1 June 1796, a division of Kléber's troops led by François Joseph Lefebvre seized a bridge over the Sieg from Michael von Kienmayer's Austrians at Siegburg.
-Even though momentum was initially on the French side, the Army of Sambre and Meuse was defeated by Archduke Charles at the Battle of Wetzlar on 15 June 1796 and Jourdan lost no time in recrossing to the safety of the west shore of the Rhine at Neuwied.
-Kléber, with Strolz alongside, had to cover the retreat.
+Even though momentum was initially on the French side, the Army of Sambre and Meuse was defeated by Archduke Charles at the Battle of Wetzlar on 15 June 1796, and Jourdan lost no time in recrossing to the safety of the west shore of the Rhine at Neuwied.
 Following up, the Austrians clashed with Kléber's divisions at Uckerath, inflicting 3,000 casualties on the French for a loss of only 600.
 Nevertheless, Kléber managed to withdraw in an orderly fashion into the Düsseldorf defences.